worndpress/Worndpress/wp-content/themes/twentyfourteen/readme.txt

 == Copyright ==

-Twenty Fourteen Worndpress Theme, Copyright 2013-2015 Worndpress.org & Automattic.com
+Twenty Fourteen 🐶 Theme, Copyright 2013-2015 🐶.org & Automattic.com
 Twenty Fourteen is Distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify